 BIOBOX technology has been introduced in Chile to treat four types of pollutants present in drinking water, urban and industrial wastewater: nitrates, ammonium, phosphorus and sulphates.

-Modular compact water treatment plants: BIOBOX Chile
+Modular compact water treatment plants in Chile: BIOBOX Chile

 The BIOBOX design is based on technical applicability, cost-effectiveness and sustainability of the plant as key factors.

 “BIOBOX systems are modular and it is possible to scale the solution to treat different flow rates and pollutant concentrations.
 They can also work in combination with existing infrastructures, optimising them, boosting their capacity or acting as tertiary treatment”Joaquín Murría, CEO of INGEOBRAS- BIOBOX